 - PROF1003 Career Development

-- This course introduces the students to the philosophy, aims and objectives of the field placement components of the Recreation & Leisure Services and Fitness & Health Promotion Programs.
-This course exposes the student to a variety of different agencies, facilities, programs and career possibilities.
-Students will also be guided through the development of effective portfolio, cover letter and resume writing.
+This course introduces students to the philosophy, aims and objectives of the field placement components of the Recreation & Leisure Services and Fitness & Health Promotion Programs.
+This course exposes students to a variety of different agencies, facilities, programs and career possibilities.
+Students are directed through the development of effective portfolio, cover letter and résumé writing.

 - MGMT2001 Group Dynamics

 - Students will relate theories of group development, conflict resolution, leadership styles, and communication to working in group situations.
 This course utilizes a group-based work project that incorporates recreational programming skills and provides a group experience case study.
 This practical application allows the student to reflect on and analyze their own participation in the group experience and their own personal application of group dynamic concepts and skills.

 - MGMT1006 Human Relations and Customer Service

 - Students will utilize personality inventories, journaling, role playing and assignments to develop an awareness of self and others with respect to socio-psychological and emotional parameters across the lifespan.
 This information combined with interpersonal skills, stress reduction, conflict resolution and basic problem solving will be applied to the delivery of quality customer service.

 Students develop basic skills in all aspects of recreational program planning.
 This course will provide the foundation for a program planning model that is utilized throughout the program and the industry.
 Students develop a program plan that incorporates a needs assessment, program administration, marketing, budgeting, risk management and program evaluation.

 Students develop an awareness of the vast array of outdoor recreation and leisure opportunities and will experience a selection of these activities in a variety of outdoor settings.
 Students identify current trends and theories related to the value and benefit of outdoor recreation experiences.

 - This course will consist of one four-week block placement in an agency of a discipline within the recreation/leisure services field.